FDA OKs mixing COVID vaccines; backs Moderna, J&J boosters

 Health authorities stress that the priority still is getting first shots to about 65 million eligible Americans who remain unvaccinated.
 But the booster campaign is meant to shore up protection against the virus amid signs that vaccine effectiveness is waning against mild infections, even though all three brands continue to protect against hospitalisation and death.

-“The available data suggest waning immunity in some populations who are fully vaccinated,” FDA acting commissioner Dr Janet Woodcock said in a statement Wednesday.
+“Today the currently available data suggest waning immunity in some populations of fully vaccinated people,” said FDA's acting commissioner Dr Janet Woodcock.
 “The availability of these authorised boosters is important for continued protection against COVID-19 disease.”

 The Moderna booster decision essentially matches FDA's ruling that high-risk groups are eligible for the Pfizer vaccine, which is made with the same technology.